-Description of Key Audit Matter How the Key Audit Matter Was Addressed in the Audit
+Description of Key Audit Matter

 As disclosed in Note to the consolidated financial statements, impairment loss of JPY 2,857 million was recorded on the consolidated income statement for the year ended March 31, 2021.

 The impaired assets group was evaluated based on a quoted market price or discounted future cash flows.
 The impairment loss was recognized since the carrying amount of the assets group was not recoverable and exceeds its fair value.
 The discounted future cash flows were based on the forecasts approved by managements with significant managements' assumptions,